 As an Affiliated Member Association of the World YWCA, the YWCA of A/NZ is guided by World’s strategic priorities (Young Women’s Leadership; Sexual and Reproductive Health and Rights and HIV; and Violence Against Women) and goals (Intergenerational Leadership; Women’s Rights; and Movement Building & Good Governance).

 Each YWCA across Aotearoa New Zealand is committed to four Strategic Themes: Young Women’s Leadership; Young Women’s Safe Spaces; Young Women’s Sexuality & Health; and Young Women’s Economic Independence.

 YWCA of Aotearoa New Zealand Governance

-Core to our global movement is a commitment to good governance.
-The National Board is representative of the YWCA of Aotearoa New Zealand’s membership, with a strong representation of young women aged 30 years or younger.
-Our organisation is committed to the promotion of young women leaders, within the wider community of women, and it is through intergenerational support and leadership that we enable young women in New Zealand to gain leadership experience and skills at a governance level.
+Core to our global movement is a commitment to good governance and young women’s representation in decision-making.
+With a Constitutional requirement for 25% young women (aged 30 years or younger) on our boards, our organisation is committed to the promotion of young women leaders, within the wider community of women, and it is through this intergenerational approach that we enable young women in New Zealand to gain leadership experience and skills at governance level.